richgel999/ufo_data/bin/anon_pdf.md

-**(PUBLIC DOMAIN)** - 29 September 1982 — Hal Puthoff tells Jacques Vallee that he had a friend at Sandia whose uncle-in-law was said to have studied a crashed saucer in the 1950s and duplicated an antigravity device; Hal states the uncle-in-law was found hanged with his hands tied behind his back and his lab in shambles.
+**(PUBLIC DOMAIN)** - 29 September 1982 — Hal Puthoff tells Jacques Vallée that he had a friend at Sandia whose uncle-in-law was said to have studied a crashed saucer in the 1950s and duplicated an antigravity device; Hal states the uncle-in-law was found hanged with his hands tied behind his back and his lab in shambles.
 The man placed his plans in a bank safe but when his family tried to access it, the bank told them “government men bearing official identification” had opened the box and confiscated the contents.

 Hal states his friend from Sandia is “panicking” and his house has been burglarized several times; this man was studying an alleged energy machine “Johnson’s motor,” and the models were taken apart by whoever broke into his house.